Tang campaigns against the Western Turks

-The Tang campaigns against the Western Turks, known as the Western Tujue in Chinese sources, were a series of military campaigns conducted by the Tang dynasty against the Western Turkic Khaganate in the 7th century AD.
-Early military conflicts were a result of the Tang interventions in the rivalry between the Western and Eastern Turks in order to weaken both.
+The Tang campaigns against the Western Turks, were a series of military campaigns conducted by the Tang dynasty against the Western Turkic Khaganate in the 7th century.
+Early military conflicts were a result of the Tang interventions in the rivalry between the Western and Eastern Turks to weaken both.
 Under Emperor Taizong, campaigns were dispatched in the Western Regions against Gaochang in 640, Karasahr in 644 and 648, and Kucha in 648.

-The wars against the Western Turks continued under Emperor Gaozong, and the khaganate was annexed after General Su Dingfang's defeat of Qaghan Ashina Helu in 657.
+The wars against the Western Turks continued under Emperor Gaozong, and the khaganate was annexed after General Su Dingfang defeated Qaghan Ashina Helu in 657.
 The Western Turks attempted to capture the Tarim Basin in 670 and 677, but were repelled by the Tang.
-The Second Turkic Empire defeated the fragmented Western Turks in 712, and absorbed the tribes into the new empire.
+The Second Turkic Empire defeated the fragmented Western Turks in 712, and absorbed the tribes into their new empire.

-The areas controlled by Tang Empire came under the dynasty's cultural influences and the Turkic influence of the ethnically Turkic Tang soldiers stationed in the region.
+The areas controlled by the Tang Empire came under the dynasty's cultural influences and the Turkic influence of the ethnically Turkic Tang soldiers stationed in the region.
 Indo-European prevalence in Central Asia declined as the expeditions accelerated Turkic migration into what is now Xinjiang.
 By the end of the 657 campaign, the Tang had reached its largest extent.
 The Turks, Tibetans, Muslim Arabs and the Tang competed for control over Central Asia until the collapse of the Tang in the 10th century.

 Background

-The Gokturks split into the Western and Eastern Turkic Khaganates after a civil war.
-Allied with the Byzantine Empire, the Western Turks were mired in wars against the Sassanid Persians.
-The Western Turks expanded as the khaganate of the Eastern Turks declined.
+The First Turkic Khaganate split into the Western and Eastern Turkic Khaganates after a civil war.
+Allied with the Byzantine Empire, the Western Turks fought in wars against the Sasanian Empire.
+The Western Turks expanded as the khaganate as the Eastern Turks declined.